Guessing is a part of life—and it’s necessary. Without it, we’d never get anything done. And college exams would be excruciating.

 - Remote Usability Testing.
 The advantage of remote testing is that you can conduct tests without being in the same physical location as the test participant—it’s convenient, especially if the people you need to test are spread out across the country or globe, or if you need quick results.
 UserTesting.com is a great tool for remote testing.

 - A/B Usability Testing.
-An A/B test involves testing two versions of a web page or product—with live traffic.
-The A version is the control, and the B version is the variation.
-This tests allows you to measure the effect each version has on your conversion rate.
+The A/B test is the scientific standard with control and variable groups, all in real time.
+This is where you can get a firm grasp on what works well, which ultimately leads to better conversion rates.
 It’s easier to set up an A/B test than you might think.
 With tools like Optimizely, you can set up the test quickly and get results.

 - Surveys.
 Surveys are a quick way to get feedback from a large group of people.
 You can create a quick survey with services like SurveyMonkey.
 Aim to survey at least 14 people who don’t have a personal interest in your app.
 Your survey should be a mix of yes/no questions, and also give users a chance to provide additional feedback.